InfiniteEndeavours/Milestone-3-Event-Site/README.md

 [This folder](docs/validation/python) contains screenshots of all Python files passing Code Institutes PEP8 Linter.

-The code was also checked using `autopep8` through PyCharm, which all scripts passed.
+The code was also checked using `pycodestyle` through PyCharm, which all scripts passed.

+[This](https://mariasoria.dev/en/2022-07-27-how-to-configure-a-linter-formatter-in-pycharm) guide was used to set this up.

 ## Testing User Stories